midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-what-remains.md

 ## 5.

 Jolene can’t stop herself from replaying the moment again and again.
 A small plop.
 Turning around and Callie gone.
 Callie gone.
-The second, a long, drawn-out second where Jolene thinks Callie must have vanished, must have disappeared into thin air, magical, angel, fairy—
+The second, a long, drawn-out second where Jolene thinks Callie must have vanished, must have disappeared into thin air, magical, angel, fairy —

 Jolene plays it back again.
 The plop.
 Turning around.
 The windless trees.
 The silent sky.
 No birds, no fish.
 A pile of twigs and feathers.
 Nothing.
 Nobody.

 Then the head, there, not there.
 Blond hair muddying brown.
 Blue eyes bugged and wide.
 Desperate, pleading.
 The stillness, the quiet.
-And Jolene, she—
+And Jolene, she —

 Again.
 The small swallow.
 Turning around.
 The head, the eyes.
 The checking, the double-checking.